yingyang0729/Fip_1054git/README.md

 Create your feature branch: git checkout -b dev.tvr.fipfiles Commit your changes: The developer uses the command git commit -m so many times.
-Push to the branch: git push origin dev.tvr.fipfiles Submit a pull request :D

-After the developer change the version so many times.
-It also uses git remote delete, git fetch && git checkout and so on.
+Push to the branch: git push origin dev.tvr.fipfiles Delete the laptop branch: git branch -D dev.tvr.fipfiels update new version branch from remote to laptop: git fetch && git checkout -b dev.tvr.fipfiles merge files into laptop: git pull origin -b dev.tvr.fipfiles merge the branch to the main branch on the remote.

 History
 TODO: The Ai and PSD file already submit for Jarrod's and Justin's course.
 So, in the repo, it just contains the web file.

 Credits
-TODO:
+TODO: It is the final exam for 1054 course and the professor is Trevor.
+The repo's contributor is Ying Yang.

 License
-TODO: Write license# Fip_1054git
+TODO: Fip_1054git